 Joseph's Story

 Joseph joined Watsi on December 9th, 2014.
-Eight years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joseph's most recent donation traveled 8,500 miles to support Christopher, a hardworking 30-year-old from Kenya, to fund a surgery to fix a fractured right collarbone.
+Nine years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joseph's most recent donation traveled 8,300 miles to support Nan Ei, a two-year old girl from Burma, to fund a CT scan for persistent swelling on her neck.

 Impact